daniel-yj-yang/ml/Naive_Bayes/README.md

 Notes:
 - AUC = an aggregate measure of performance across all possible classification thresholds.
 Interpretation: the probability that the model ranks a random positive example (True Positive) more highly than a random negative example (False Positive) (> 50% of the time).
+- Accuracy is sensitive to class imbalance, but AUC is insensitive to that. (see )
 - Accuracy = (TP+TN)/Total (To maximize correct decisions)
 - Precision = TP/(TP+FP) (the higher the precision, the lower the False Positive / Type I error)
 - Recall = TP/(TP+FN) (the higher the recall, the lower the False Negative / Type II error)